HDCong/ProjectOOP/README.md

 # ProjectOOP
-Final Project - Making a game - Road crossing.
-Using thread
+Final Project - Making a game - Road crossing.  <br /> Using thread

 # Manual
 Use key: A, D, S, W to help object cross the road safely